alexs2112/University-Notes/2023-Winter/ARKY328/25 - Late Roman Republic 3.md

  - Some villas during the late Republic expanded in size and grandeur, Aristocrats relying on them more to convey and consolidate economic and territorial authority locally.
  - Villas frequent in Roman sources
 	 - Agronomists discuss them at length
- - Roman aristocrats would speak of two apposing aspects of rural life:
+ - Roman aristocrats would speak of two opposing aspects of rural life:
 	 - Negotium: Duty of urban, political, economic life
 	 - Otium: Pursuit of leisure, relaxation, contemplation, and country living (aka, Villas)
  - Early studies of villas were limited to extremely large or opulent ones, "otium villas", limited production